Quarter Pound How Many Oz

 Q: Are there any situations where using volume instead of weight is preferable?

 A: While weight is generally preferred for accuracy, using volume measurements might be suitable for certain less critical applications or when dealing with ingredients that are difficult to weigh precisely.
-However, understanding the limitations of volume measurement is crucial to achieve consistent results.
+Still, understanding the limitations of volume measurement is crucial to achieve consistent results.

 Q: Can I use a kitchen scale to measure a quarter pound?